TechLabGH/Tomcio/README.md

   This is three step process - fill with water, invert tank 5 timex / replace water, invert 10 times / replace water, invert 20 times

 Project use NEMA motor to invert tank.
 I built 3D printed mount where tank may be quickly and securely attached.
 I used 6 x 200mm 2020 profiles to build frame.
 Additionally there is vibration motor attached - it's running at the end of agitation to remove any bubles from film surface.

+Cortoller was built around ESP32-S3 module.
+Program is developed in PlatformIO Arduino framework.
+Code looks horrible :) but I'm beginner, cleanning and improoving it would be challenge itself for me.
+I used 4" TFT touchscreen with ST7796S IC.